timvisee/barbapappa/docs/specs/transactions.md

 - `mutation_id`: reference to the super mutation
 - `wallet_id`: reference to the related wallet
 - `balance_before`: balance at the moment of completing this mutation, just before the money change is applied
-TODO: move these to the super mutation?
-- `created_at`: time this wallet mutation was created at
-- `updated_at`: time this wallet mutation was last updated at

 #### Payment mutation
 A payment mutation defines a money transfer using a supported payment service.